| | | | Netmagis 2.2.x installation |

 menu.
 In this menu:

-- change the "Topo mail sender" value: you may
+domain name of your network equipmentschange the "Topo mail sender" value: you may

 use an invalid address such as automatic mails